The faculty handbook has been assembled as a working document and reference to answer

 for researching and assembling the Faculty Handbook.

-The Faculty Handbook has been produced through your Faculty Senate.
+The Faculty Handbook has been produced through your Academic Senate.

-FACULTY SENATE AND CHAFFEY COLLEGE FACULTY ASSOCIATION (CCFA) - Sections in Alphabetical
+ACADEMIC SENATE AND CHAFFEY COLLEGE FACULTY ASSOCIATION (CCFA) - Sections in Alphabetical Order:

 CCFA (Chaffey College Faculty Association)